mrsonne/hubit/docs/examples.md

 ```

 ### Rendering
-If Graphviz is installed `hubit` can render models and queries.
-In the example below we have rendered the query `cars[0].price` i.e. the price of the car at index 0.
+If Graphviz is installed `Hubit` can render models and queries.
+In the example below we have rendered the query `[cars[0].price]` i.e. the price of the car at index 0.

 <a target="_blank" rel="noopener noreferrer" href="https://github.com/mrsonne/hubit/blob/master/examples/car/images/query_car_2.png">